ABOUT PAUL ZALOOM

 Guggenheim Fellowship

-4 National Endowment for the Arts fellowships
+Four National Endowment for the Arts Fellowships

-Three Henson Foundation grants
+Three Henson Foundation Grants